python-control/python-control/doc/flatsys.rst

 To find a trajectory from an initial state :math:`x_0` to a final state :math:`x_\text{f}` in time :math:`T_\text{f}` we solve a point-to-point trajectory generation problem.
-We also set the initial and final inputs, whi ch sets the vehicle velocity :math:`v` and steering wheel angle :math:`\delta` at the endpoints.
+We also set the initial and final inputs, which sets the vehicle velocity :math:`v` and steering wheel angle :math:`\delta` at the endpoints.

 .. code-block:: python